-After a few more visits to test out our ideas for replicating real-world roads, we collaborated with Woodway engineers to create a customized, first-of-its-kind treadmill for bicycle testing.
+After a few more visits to test out our ideas for replicating real-world roads, we collaborated with Woodway engineers to create a customised, first-of-its-kind treadmill for bicycle testing.

 Trek Road Engineer Alex Bedinghaus puts the new Madone through its paces.
-The safety harness?
-Not an optional fashion accessory.
-The custom treadmill replicates speeds up to 40 km/h.
+With speeds of 40 km/h and inclines of up to 35%, the harness is not an optional fashion accessory.

-This treadmill can reach speeds up to 40 km/h (25 mph) and grades up to 35%, but the best part is that we can replicate terrain ranging from smooth roads to varying surfaces with up to 50+ mm (2+ inches) rocks and roots.
+This treadmill can reach speeds up to 40 km/h (25 mph) and inclines of up to 35%, but the best part is that we can replicate terrain ranging from smooth roads to varying surfaces with up to 50+ mm (2+ inches) rocks and roots.

-The treadmill has become the centerpiece of the Trek Performance Research Center, where Trek engineers now drive innovation at an unprecedented pace.
+The treadmill has become the centrepiece of the Trek Performance Research Center, where Trek engineers now drive innovation at an unprecedented pace.

 About the Author: Trek Performance Research